Taking the train from Zāhedān in Iran to Quetta in Pakistan

 The train to Quetta in Pakistan in March 1995

-I also remember making friends, albeit not in the more conventional manner.
+I also remember making friends, albeit not in the conventional manner.
 The train was making one of its frequent stops in the middle of nowhere and for no apparent reason (we weren’t near a station) and so I decided to get off for a bit.
 As I was about to climb the steps and re-board the train, a Pakistani man stuck his head out of the door and spat a mouthful of phlegm right square into my face.
 I was a little taken back and a tad pissed off but he was totally mortified by what he had done.
-It was after all an accident and for the rest of the journey, he and his family treated us both like royalty, giving us blankets, food, cups of tea and all sorts of other treats.
+It was, after all, an accident and for the rest of the journey, he and his family treated us both like royalty, giving us blankets, food, cups of tea and all sorts of other treats.

 Fellow passengers including the one who spat in my face by accident (squatting) on the train to Quetta in Pakistan